asmita-singh13/Text-sentiment-analysis/README.md

-# Sentiment Analysis Web Application
+# Text Sentiment Analysis Web App

 This project is a simple sentiment analysis web application built using Streamlit.
 It leverages two powerful Natural Language Processing (NLP) techniques — TextBlob for basic sentiment analysis and VADER Sentiment for token-level sentiment analysis.